Mile High Comics: Internet sales

-Business consolidation; later activities
+Business consolidation

 In 2015, after 29 years at that location, Rozanski sold the Mile High Comics warehouse to a marijuana distributor, clearing one million dollars in the transaction.

 On December 31, 2018, Mile High Comics closed its Glendale location, at 760 South Colorado Boulevard.
-(That branch of Mile High Comics had originally been located near the Celebrity Sports Center, but had moved to its later location when the sports center closed in 1994.)

 In the spring of 2019, Mile High Comics closed its Lakewood store.

 In early 2019, Rozanski (who came out as gender fluid in 2017), began hosting at the store Drag For All Ages, "a regular under-21 drag show every first Sunday of the month."
 Protestors, among them members of the Proud Boys, began showing up at the events, with some incidents becoming threatening.

 In late May 2019, a former Mile High Comics employee was accused of stealing between $40,000 and $50,000 worth of comics, mostly in the form of 15 collector's edition comic books, from the Mega Store.
 Later, in early 2020, seven storage trailers owned by Rozanski were ransacked by thieves, resulting in at least $250,000 in losses and damages.

 As of 2024, Mile High Comics has one remaining physical location, the 45,000-square-foot Jason Street Mega Store in Denver.
-As described by Rozanski, the Mega Store, e.g., the "'Cathedral of Comics', boasts 15 million books, magazines, posters, collectibles, toys, games and more....
+As described by Rozanski, the Mega Store, e.g., the "'Cathedral of Comics', boasts 15 million books, magazines, posters, collectibles, toys, games, and more....
 Rozanski estimates his inventory is worth $100 million."